Common Name: garlic chives

 Flower: Showy, Fragrant

 Easily grown in average, dry to medium, well-drained soil in full sun to part shade.
 Spreads somewhat aggressively by self-seeding and tuberous rootstocks.
 Deadhead flowers before seed set to control unwanted spread.

-Garlic chives is a clump-forming onion family member which may be grown for both culinary and ornamental purposes.
+Allium tuberosum, commonly called garlic chives, is a clump-forming onion family member which may be grown for both culinary and ornamental purposes.
 Features chive-like, gray-green leaves up to 12" long which may be used in cooking in the same manner as chives (Allium schoenoprasum).
 Tiny, star-shaped, white flowers with brown striped tepals appear in loose clusters (umbels to 2" wide) atop leafless 9-18" stems in late summer into fall.
 Plants will colonize, and a small planting can expand rather quickly.
 All parts of the plant have an oniony smell when cut or crushed, however the flower scent is more suggestive of violets.
 Also commonly called Chinese chives because the plant is grown extensively in China for culinary purposes.

 No serious pest or disease problems.
 Can become a weed.